vscholl/amusing-R/README.md

 # amusing-R

-Just a collection of amusing R packages from all corners of the weird, wonderful, supportive R community.
+Just a collection of amusing R packages from all corners of the weird, wonderful R community.

 ## beepr
 Play notification sounds on any platform: https://github.com/rasmusab/beepr